AmusingUsername/WordleSolver/README.md

 ## Notes for self: ##

 ### Issues to be created/solved: ###
--The olution list is out of date, as some recent solutions weren't in the original solution list.
+-The solution list is out of date, as some recent solutions weren't in the original solution list.

 ### Possible future improvements: ###
 - frequency count of words in remaining potential solutions